 Sleight of hand

-But isn’t it telling that they didn’t accuse him of lies all the way through since the impression they gave was that this was a great discovery of Trump’s corruption?
-Trump’s lawyers summed it up well when they released the following statement:
+It is very telling that they didn’t accuse him of lies all the way through since the impression they gave was that this was a great discovery of Trump’s corruption.
+Trump’s attorneys summed it up well when they released the following statement:

 The New York Times’ allegations of fraud and tax evasion are 100% false, and highly defamatory.
 There was no fraud or tax evasion by anyone.
 The facts upon which the Times bases its false allegations are extremely inaccurate.
 All estate matters were handled by licensed attorneys, licensed CPAs and licensed real estate appraisers who followed all laws and rules strictly.
 All matters were filed with the IRS and New York taxing authorities.
 The returns and tax positions that the Times now attacks were examined in real time by the relevant taxing authorities.
 The taxing authorities requested a few minor adjustments, which were made, and then fully approved all of the tax filings.
 These matters have now been closed for more than a decade.